-- Assist unemployed individuals to prepare for employment by providing employment counseling and completing the recovery process
+- Assist unemployed individuals to prepare for employment by providing employment counseling and completing the recovery process;

-- Assist unemployed individuals in finding employment

-- Provide job readiness training
+- Provide job readiness training;

-- Provide on-going employment assessment
+- Provide on-going employment assessment;

-- Refer to other employment agencies
+- Refer to other employment agencies;

-- Undertake group and individual counseling
+- Undertake group and individual counseling;

-- Provide educational programming
+- Provide educational programming;

-- Undertake multi-disciplinary teaming
+- Undertake multi-disciplinary teaming;

-- Promote family involvement as appropriate
+- Promote family involvement as appropriate.

-For the period of April 1, 2006 to March 31, 2007, 100 people participated in a program or service and 109 people completed a program or service.
+For the period of April 1, 2011 to March 31, 2012, 125 people participated in a program or service and 49 people completed a program or service, with 6 employed as a result of the program intervention and 4 people sustained in employment as a result of the intervention.
 The program and services do not have a specific start and end point and the calculations carry-over between fiscal years.
 The programs and services provided reflect the priority areas of education and training and employment participation.